convertigo/C8oForms/codex/docs/codex-guidelines.md

 - Keep JavaScript/Rhino code inside `expression: |` blocks, wrapped in single quotes in accordance with Convertigo exports.
 - Keep the closing quote on the final line.
 - Avoid trailing spaces in these blocks.
+- Inside `FormatedContent` blocks, indent the script exactly like the converter produces: two leading spaces before the opening quote, tab-indented Rhino code (`'\t…`), and a closing line containing the quote alone.
+Any deviation (missing quote, extra spaces, wrong indentation) will make `YamlConverter` fail with a `no match` exception.

 ## 3. JavaScript / Rhino Inside Sequences